MutuaGift/MutuaGift/README.md

 ## 🎯 About Me

 I'm a full-stack developer with a passion for building tools that solve real problems.
-Whether it's crafting Chrome extensions, developing web applications, or diving into systems programming, I believe in learning by doing and shipping projects that matter.
+Whether it's developing web applications or diving into systems programming, I believe in learning by doing and shipping projects that matter.

 ```kotlin
 data class Developer(